Amara Shune Lei

 Amara Shune Lei is a Burmese model and beauty pageant titleholder who was crowned as Miss Earth Myanmar 2020.
 She represented the Myanmar at the Miss Earth 2020 pageant and finally she was placed in Top 8.

 She was crowned Miss Grand Myanmar 2021.
 She competed at Miss Grand International 2021 in Bangkok, Thailand on 4 December 2021, placing in the top 20.
-She is the first Burmese Beauty Queen who got placement twice in Major and Minor Beauty Pageants (Miss Earth and Miss Grand International).
+She is the first Burmese Beauty Queen who got placement twice in Major and other Beauty Pageants (Miss Grand International and Miss Earth).

 Pageantry

 Miss Sunkist 2019

 Amara competed in the Miss Sunkist Myanmar 2019 pageant which was held on October 9 and 10 in Junction City, Yangon.
 At the end of the event, she was crowned as Miss Sunkist 2019.

 Miss Earth Myanmar 2020

 Amara Shune Lei, representing Yangon East, was crowned Miss Earth Myanmar 2020 which was held on 2020 August 31.
 She succeeds Miss Earth Myanmar 2019, May Thadar Ko for the title.